-Kosmos aspires to be a leader in transparency and anticorruption.
-We have set a high standard for transparent behavior by disclosing the terms of our petroleum agreements and reporting payments made to our host governments - including specific entities - at the project level and in aggregate.
-We are open about our business dealings with host governments because transparency builds trust and accountability.
-All of our petroleum agreements with host governments are available on our website at www.kosmosenergy.com.
-The "Performance Data" on page 65 of this report lists the payments we made to governments in 2018.
+Kosmos aspires to be a leader in for transparent behavior by disclosing the terms of our petroleum agreements and reporting payments made to our host governments - including level and in aggregate.
+We are open about our business dealings with host governments because agreements with host governments are available on our website at "Performance Data" on page 65 of this report lists the payments we made to governments in 2018.

-Kosmos has met with stakeholders around the world who want to better understand how the oil and gas industry works.
-To that end, we have organized and facilitated workshops in nearly every country where we operate to deepen the knowledge of various government agencies, parliamentarians, civil society organizations, and media outlets working to promote good governance and transparency in the oil and gas sector.
+Kosmos has met with stakeholders around the world who want to better understand how the oil and we have organized and facilitated knowledge of various government outlets working to promote good the oil and gas sector.